quarks-team/Projeto-Integrador-SPCGrafeno/README.md

 5. **Real-Time Score Feedback**: Enable clients to input their data and see how it impacts their score in real time.
 6. **Target Score Adjustment**: Provide a mechanism for clients to enter a target score and receive suggestions on what changes are needed to achieve it, including an interface for endorser users to discover necessary adjustments.
 7. **Variable Impact Insights**: Allow users to see which variables are influencing their credit score and the level of their impact, fostering informed decision-making.
-8. **Data Access**: Ensure that SPC users have access to all user data that consented to data usage, while endorser users can only access their own data.

 ### Non-Functional Requirements
 1. **Compliance**: Ensure the system complies with the General Data Protection Law (LGPD).